Chart Color Schemes

 Cornubia - Carbrook has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Cornubia - Carbrook's population was around 9,528 as of Feb 2026.
-This reflected an increase of 452 people (5.0%) since the 2021 Census, which reported a population of 9,076 people.
-The change was inferred from the estimated resident population of 9,465 from the ABS as of June 2024 and an additional 47 validated new addresses since the Census date.
-This level of population equated to a density ratio of 253 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 54.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Cornubia - Carbrook's population is around 9,528 as of Feb 2026.
+This reflects an increase of 452 people (5.0%) since the 2021 Census, which reported a population of 9,076 people.
+The change is inferred from the estimated resident population of 9,465 from the ABS as of June 2024 and an additional 47 validated new addresses since the Census date.
+This population level equates to a density ratio of 253 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 54.8% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
 As we examine future population trends, lower quartile growth of Australian statistical areas is anticipated, with the area expected to grow by 424 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 3.8% in total over the 17 years.

 Frequently Asked Questions - Population